Don’t hibernate. Celebrate.

 • Snowshoeing

-Havenwoods is offering free snowshoe rentals for adults and kids!
+If we have snow, Havenwoods is offering free snowshoeing for adults and kids!
 DNR Staff will help you find the perfect fit and share tips to make your adventure a success.
-This is the perfect way to explore Havenwoods in the snow.
+This is the perfect way to explore Havenwoods.
 If no snow, we’ll hike instead!

 • A pile of bird seed